 What can CCC do to help?

-CCC’s STEM counselor, Dr. Evan Coopersmith, has earned a B.S.E. in Operations Research and Financial Engineering from Princeton University, an M.S. and Ph.D. in Civil & Environmental Engineering from the University of Illinois.
+CCC’s STEM counselor and STEM education consultant, Dr. Evan Coopersmith, has earned a B.S.E. in Operations Research and Financial Engineering from Princeton University, an M.S. and Ph.D. in Civil & Environmental Engineering from the University of Illinois.
 He has worked in the private and public sectors, founding a hedge fund at the New York Mercantile Exchange (NYMEX), working with John Deere’s Technological Innovation Center in Illinois, and as NASA-funded researcher at the USDA’s Hydrology and Remote Sensing Laboratory in Maryland.

 CCC can help any student find a fulfilling and rewarding career in the STEM field of their choice during the undergraduate and graduate admissions processes.